open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 5. Test and use your board!
 *****************************

 You can now use this plugin to acquire data from your acquisition board.
-Usage instructions for the board can be found in this User Manual and for the plugin, in the `Rhythm Plugins page <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Rhythm-Plugins.html>`_ of the OE GUI documentation.
+Usage instructions for the board can be found in this User Manual and for the plugin, in the `OE FPGA Acquisition Board Plugin page <https://open-ephys.github.io/gui-docs/User-Manual/Plugins/OE-FPGA-Acquisition-Board.html>`_ of the OE GUI documentation.

 Avoid confusing the new ``OE FPGA Acquisition Board`` plugin with the one called ``Acquisition Board``, which was used for previous versions of the acquisition board that did not have the Open Ephys FPGA.
 We are working on consolidating everything into the same plugin but for the moment, these are two separate plugins.
 Your new board will not work with the old plugin and vice versa.